 The above is a typical example of a MAC Address.
 If you take a closer look, it has been divided into two sections, one comprised of Xs and the other of Ys.
 That is because the first six digits of a MAC Address, or the ones comprising of Xs, actually belong to the manufacturer of the NIC.
 The last six digits, or the ones composed of Ys, is what makes the signature of every device unique.
 This is an important piece of information because it’s going to come in handy later when you learn about how to change your MAC Address.

 How to Change Mac Address on Android Device?

 Primarily, there are three ways to change your MAC Address, and all of them are best suited to different purposes.
 If you recall any information about the NIC, then you might reach begin to understand that it is actually not possible to change the MAC address of any device since it is directly tied to a hardware component and acts more like a digital signature.

 However, that being said, any Operating System based on the UNIX kernel gives you the ability to deceive any software about your true IP Address by supplying it with a false one instead.

 You will require this play store application named BusyBox, but we do have a method which doesn’t require you to install BusyBox and can be followed without rooting the device too, Read more to find out that.

 WiFi MAC Address Spoofing

 There are primarily two methods which you can use to achieve this.
 However, you should know that any method which you opt to use will require your phone to be rooted.
+You can use a One-click rooting app such as Kingroot to root your device or follow a traditional approach to root it.
 You can opt for either a temporary and risk-free solution, or you can go for a more permanent solution which does involve a significant amount of risk.
 While the choice remains yours, you might consider using Root Checker to check whether your phone is rooted in the first place.
 The two methods which you can use to achieve this are as follows.

 1. Temporary MAC Address Spoofing